Kadinsamson/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Kadin Samson l
+Developed by: KADIN SAMSON L
 RegisterNumber: 212221230044
 */
 import pandas as pd